ilikeyi/Multilingual/README.md

 irm https://fengyi.tel/download/solutions/update/Multilingual/get.ps1 | iex
 ```

-<p>When it cannot be downloaded, it will be automatically downloaded from other nodes.
-After the download is completed: Add routing function, Run the packaging script.</p>
+<p>When it cannot be downloaded, it will be automatically downloaded from other nodes and run automatically after the download is completed.</p>

 <br>